 Located on the River Severn near the border with Wales, this historic cathedral city is the perfect place to explore with your Sixt car hire in Worcester.
 Once an ancient Roman settlement this county town is known the world over for its famous Lea and Perrins Worcestershire Sauce.
 This piquant sauce has been made in the city since the late Victorian period.
 Collecting your vehicle from our Worcester North branch is easy, ensuring a smooth start to your trip whether you are visiting for leisure or business.

 All the important information you need about our fleet, opening hours and location can be found on our Worcester homepage while a click on the grey right-hand tab on the menu bar reveals a map with our exact city location.
 Please note that our car rental in Worcester branch is not staffed on Saturday afternoons or Sundays but we are able to offer a 24-hour return facility.
-To see how affordable our car hire in Worcester is do a quick online price comparison before booking your rental vehicle.
+To see how affordable our car hire in Worcester compare our vehicle categories through the website before booking your rental vehicle.
 When you are happy with your choice, reserving rental cars is easy.
 Either use the telephone hotline or download our apps for iOS and Android mobile devices, the perfect way to book while on the go.
 We are able to guarantee chosen categories of car rental in Worcester but cannot do the same for specific models.
 We do guarantee that you will receive a warm welcome when you collect your car hire vehicle whether you need it for one weekend or longer.

 Our premium fleet in Worcester suits all party sizes or budgets and is supplied by well-known names such as Mercedes-Benz, Jaguar, Audi or BMW.
 Explore the city in a compact saloon or larger estate car while rugged 4x4s are comfortable choices for getting out into the Worcestershire countryside.
 With so many pretty wedding venues dotted around this countryside or in the city why not select one of our luxurious self-drive wedding vehicles to help you enjoy a perfect day?
 If you are moving home or office within the city or have business materials to transport we offer a useful selection of vans.
 Our fleet also contains rental cars adapted for different mobility needs.
 Browse our range of affordable optional extras and add them to your rental contract when you make your booking.
 Sat Navs and child seats ensure a stress-free visit and be sure to look out for great deals on extra insurance, additional drivers and unlimited mileage packages.
 And, if you are a younger driver under 25 you are more than welcome to hire a car with us.